When $65,000 a year for a drug is applauded

 Pharmaceutical representatives say that this response stems from a misunderstanding of the health care system and how their industry works.

-"The price that a person might see for a medicine in the news ... is very unlikely to be the price that that person actually pays," said Wilson.
+"The price that a person might see for a medicine in the news ... is very unlikely to be the price that that person actually pays," Wilson said.

 In a release last week, Sanofi and Regeneron, the makers of Dupixent, echoed Wilson, saying that "actual costs to patients, payers and health systems are anticipated to be lower" than $37,000 for many patients who take advantage of discounts and a patient assistance program.

-A Regeneron spokesperson told CNN that they and Sanofi met payers, pharmacies and the Institute for Clinical and Economic Review -- a nonprofit organization that analyzes the cost-effectiveness of medical treatments -- before determining the list price of Dupixent.
+A Regeneron representative told CNN that it and Sanofi met payers, pharmacies and the Institute for Clinical and Economic Review -- a nonprofit organization that analyzes the cost-effectiveness of medical treatments -- before determining the list price of Dupixent.

-Like Sanofi and Regeneron, Genentech also has programs that help patients access medicines like Ocrevus, even if they don't have insurance coverage, Wilson added.
+Like Sanofi and Regeneron, Genentech has programs that help patients access medicines such as Ocrevus, even if they don't have insurance coverage, Wilson added.

-But Wakana, who also worked for the US Department of Health and Human Services under the Obama administration, called these programs "smoke and mirrors."
-He said that people still mortgage their homes and dip into their kids' college savings in order to buy prescription medicines.
+But Wakana, who worked for the US Department of Health and Human Services under the Obama administration, called these programs "smoke and mirrors."
+He said people still mortgage their homes and dip into their kids' college savings in order to buy prescription medicines.

-"(Pharmaceutical companies) have created a convoluted system where people don't exactly understand what money is going where," Wakana said.
+Pharmaceutical companies "have created a convoluted system where people don't exactly understand what money is going where," Wakana said.
 "If a drug costs more, drug companies make more money, period."

 Without more regulation, policymakers worry that profit incentives will continue to drive up drug prices.